cacheflowe/haxademic/guides/processing-notes.md

 * For "Linked folder location", browse to your other project's `src` directory
   * Give it a name like "haxademic-src"

+## Deal with Java ssl cert issues

+###  the CMS cert for Java apps

+If the Java apps stop checking in to the CMS dashboard, an SSL cert could be the problem.
+Java might need you to add it to the Java keystore.

+For background, in late 2022 when the CMS SSL certificate was updated, the Java apps were blocked from posting JSON to the dashboard.
+This solved the issue:

+* Step 1: Download the .crt file from the CMS website (<a href="https://stackoverflow.com/a/36427118" target="_blank">more info here</a>)
+  * Visit the CMS in Chrome
+  * Click the padlock to the left of the URL
+  * Click "Connection is Secure"
+  * Click "Certificate is valid"
+  * Click the "Details" tab
+  * Click "Export" and save the file
+* Step 2: Add the certificate to the Java jre
+  * Run the following command in an elevated command promt with administrative access.
+Make sure to use the correct paths to the Java keytool, the Java keystore, and the cert that you downloaded!
+  * `"C:\Program Files\Java\jdk1.8.0_231\bin\keytool.exe" -import -alias example -keystore "C:\Program Files\Java\jdk1.8.0_231\jre\lib\security\cacerts" -file "C:\Users\cacheflowe\Downloads\_.website.com.crt"`
+  * Enter password: `changeit`
+  * You should see a message confirming that the keystore was updated
+  * Restart the entire app

 ## Create an Uber jar with Maven